Dehydrating Jalapeño Peppers – How To Dry Jalapeños

 Dehydrating Jalapeño Peppers In The Oven

-If you haven’t yet made the leap on buying a dedicated food dehydrator, the oven is the next best thing.
-The process is similar, but it may take longer depending on the type of oven you have.
+If you haven’t yet made the leap on buying a food dehydrator, the oven is the next best thing.
+The process is similar, but it may take even longer depending on the type of oven you have.

 One of the benefits of a food dehydrator is its ability to circulate air.
 This dries out fruit and vegetables much faster than stagnant air in a standard oven.
 For this reason, convection ovens are best for dehydrating.

-Check out the Ninja Foodi toaster oven – it doubles as a food dehydrator with circulating air.
+Tip: Check out the Ninja Foodi toaster oven – it doubles as a food dehydrator with circulating air.

 Here are the basic steps for dehydrating jalapeños in the oven: